henkelmax/backup/readme.md

 A simple Docker container that executes cronjobs to create backups.

-It adds the following packets:
+It adds the following packages:

 - openssh-client
 - sshpass